JEQ Author Instructions

 Accepted manuscripts are prepared for typesetting using Microsoft Word.
 Therefore, authors are strongly encouraged to use this software during manuscript composition.
 Rich-format text and TeX files are not acceptable.
-The file must be double-spaced and line-numbered, with at least 2.5-cm (1-inch) margins.
+The file must be double-spaced and line-numbered.
 The file should contain the following elements:

 • Title page